DynamicGenetics/Epicosm_legacy/README.md

 `pip3 install pymongo`

 ### 2.2 Output and other data**
-Full content and metadata of all tweets is be stored in MongoDB, in a database "twitter_db",\
+Full content and metadata of all tweets is be stored in MongoDB, in a database `twitter_db`,\
-with two collections "tweets" which contains all json data and content of each tweet, and\
+with two collections `tweets` which contains all json data and content of each tweet, and\
-"following" which contains a list of all users that each user in your list are following.
+`following` which contains a list of all users that each user in your list are following.

-A refined CSV file is created, in the folder "./output/csv/", which by default collects the user, the\
+A refined CSV file is created, in the folder `/output/csv/`, which by default collects the user, the\
 time of tweet, and the tweet content.

-A backup of the entire database is stored in "./output/twitter_db/".\
+A backup of the entire database is stored in `/output/twitter_db/`.\
 This can be restored by MongoDB using the command\
 `mongorestore [your name given to the database] [the path to the mongodump file]`\
 for example:\